jantonypdx/detect-file-changes/README.md

 # detect-file-changes

-This is a repository demonstrating how file changes can be automatically detected & tracked.
-The repository can then easily show the previous file contents as well as the new updated data.
+This is a repository demonstrating how file changes can be automatically detected, saved, & pushed to a repository.
+The commits section in the repository can then easily show the previous file contents as well as the new, updated data.

 Additionally, git notifications can be used to alert users whenever the file contents change.
+This can be handy for team members (e.g. SEO) who want to be alerted whenever pages change.

 ## Installation